 Germ Cell Mutagenicity: The mutagenic potential of CrackedGO substances has been extensively tested in both in vivo and in vitro tests.
-The results of the studies were ambiguous in vitro and showed no evidence of in vivo mutagenic activity (Deininger et al, 1991; API, 1985b).
-Based on the available data, CrackedGO substances are not considered to be germ cell mutagens.
+The results of the studies were ambiguous in vitro and showed no evidence of in vivo mutagenic activity (API 1986b; API 1988).
+However, based on the positive outcome in modified Ames test and mammalian cell gene mutation assay, CrackedGO substances are considered to be germ cell mutagens (Covance 2021; API 1985e; Deininger et al, 1991).